 Under Articles 365 and 366 of the Tax Code, import VAT is chargeable and payable at the time when goods are released for consumption.

 Special rules apply to certain low-value distance sales of goods imported into Guinea.
-For more information, see Section 13.3.
+For more information, see [13.3]Section 13.3[end].

 4.7.3.
 Temporary Imports or Reexported Goods